animatedmax/spring-data-geode/src/main/markdown/index.md

 Given that Apache Geode is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster in order to minimize latency, maximize throughput and ensure that data is highly available.
-Since not all of an application’s data is going to typically fit in memory (even across an entire cluster of nodes, much less on a single node), you can increase capacity by adding new nodes to the cluster.
+Since not all of an application's data is going to typically fit in memory (even across an entire cluster of nodes, much less on a single node), you can increase capacity by adding new nodes to the cluster.
 This is commonly referred to as linear